Newly reopened pipeline reduces carbon footprint and increases efficiency

+“The pipeline offers Altus a reliable and secure fuel receipt capability while reducing the need for 25 tank truck deliveries daily,” said Master Sgt.
+James Hunt, 97th Logistic Readiness Squadron fuels superintendent.
+“Money, manpower, or base infrastructure– you name it, it helps!”

+The new pipeline has provided immediate access to more than 630 thousand gallons of jet fuel per week and reduced the need for tank truck fuel receipts to less than 15 per week.
+It now supplies approximately 80 percent of the fuel used to support the mission of the 97th AMW.

-U.S. Air Force Staff Sgt.
-Alex Broyles, 97th Logistic Readiness Squadron noncommissioned officer in charge of fuel knowledge operations, showcases the base pipeline at Altus Air Force Base, Oklahoma, July 2, 2024.
-The pipeline became operational in April 2024, providing immediate access to fuel.
-(U.S. Air Force photo by Airman 1st Class Heidi Bucins)
+Staff Sgt.
+Alex Broyles, 97th Logistic Readiness Squadron noncommissioned officer in charge of fuels knowledge operations, shared the importance of the new pipeline for Altus AFB.

+“With all new processes, there are learning curves and kinks to iron out; however, the pipeline has ultimately cut our fuels lab workload in half by reducing the samples required every single day,” said Broyles.
+“The new pipeline has also reduced carbon footprints and the amount of manning hours needed for fuel receipts.”

 |Date Taken: